Iranian Complainant Mothers: Justice demands

-By protesting and participating in various gatherings, these women demand justice and the identification and trial of the perpetrators of these bloody events and the overthrow of the Islamic Republic of Iran.
+Through protests and participation in public gatherings, these women have called for justice, the identification and prosecution of those responsible for the killings, and the end of the Islamic Republic of Iran.

 Gohar Eshghi, the mother of Sattar Beheshti, an Iranian blogger who was killed by torture in a detention center in November 2012, is one of the mothers of the petitioners.
-After the death of his son, he tried hard to bring Sattar's killer or killers to justice.
-He turned his son's death into a media issue and caused a wide controversy in the ruling political system of Iran.
+After the death of her son, she tried hard to bring Sattar's killer or killers to justice.
+She turned her son's death into a media issue and caused a wide controversy in the ruling political system of Iran.

 After Mohammad Taheri was killed in the protests of November 2019, his parents were among those who, without fear, sued for their son's blood.
 On the eve of Iran's presidential election in June 2021, his mother, Zainab Mohammadi, announced in a video that her vote was not for the Islamic Republic.
 She said: "We neither forgive nor forget."

 Arresting Iranian mothers for justice

-On 12 June 2021, Nahid Shirpisheh, mother of Pouya Bakhtiari, along with political activist Narges Mohammadi, mother of Ebrahim Ketabdar, Jafar Azimzadeh and Puran Nazimi, who had travelled to Shiraz to meet Navid Afkari's family, was arrested in front of Adel Abad prison in Shiraz and released after some hours.
+On 12 June 2021, Nahid Shirpisheh, mother of Pouya Bakhtiari, along with political activist Narges Mohammadi, mother of Ebrahim Ketabdar, Jafar Azimzadeh and Puran Nazimi, who had travelled to Shiraz to meet Navid Afkari's family, was arrested in front of Adelabad Prison in Shiraz and released after some hours.

-On Friday, July 7, 2021, several Iranian mothers for justice were arrested after gathering in Tehran's Azadi Square and chanting slogans in support of the Khuzestan protests and were released a few hours later.
+On Friday, 7 July 2021, several Iranian mothers for justice were arrested after gathering in Tehran's Azadi Square and chanting slogans in support of the Khuzestan protests and were released a few hours later.
 The mothers of Ebrahim Ketabdar, Pejman Gholipour, Farhad Mojdam, Sajjad Rezaei, Milad Mohagheghi, Vahid Damour, and the sister of Hamid Rasouli were among those arrested.
 Emphasising pursuing their right, they have emphasized in their slogans that they seek to overthrow the Islamic Republic.
 The mother of Pejman Qalipour, one of the victims of the November 2018 protests, said: "Enough with slavery, we are not asking you to support us, support yourselves."

-On 11 July 2022, one day before a planned anti-hijab protest, Iran’s security arrested families of the victims of the 2019 protests accusing them of "trying to instigate riots".
+On 11 July 2022, one day before a planned anti-hijab protest, Iran's security arrested families of the victims of the 2019 protests accusing them of "trying to instigate riots".

 Security forces raided the home of Rahimeh Yousefzadeh in Tehran on Monday and arrested her and two other mothers whose children were killed by the government during anti-government protests.
 Yousefzadeh is the mother of Navid Behboudi who was shot dead by security forces in Tehran in November 2019.

 Several others, including Nahid Shirpisheh, the mother of Pouya Bakhtiari, and the brother of Vahid Damvar, another victim of government violence, were arrested at their own homes, also on Monday.

+In 2023, a number of mothers and fathers of justice and family members of the protesters killed in the cities of Sanandaj, Dehgolan and Divandarreh, who were present to attend the tomb of Mahsa Amini and other killed protesters in the Aichi cemetery of the city of Saqqez, were arrested.